 Richard Mille RM 029 Big Date specification

-Price: Starts at €80,000 for a version in titanium case
+Price: Starts at €80,000 for a version in a titanium case

 Movement: Automatic, caliber RMAS7, skeletonized, variable geometry rotor, in-house, Swiss Made

 Number of jewels: 32

 Movement frequency: 28,800 vph

 Power reserve: Approx. 55 hours